 The works of the next dynasties like the Seleucids and Parthians were under Greek and Roman influence.

 During Sassanians, metalwork flourished, became popular, and exceeded the Empire’s borders.
 The most famous forms made of gold, silver, and bronze were: big round plates, round trays with serrated reversed edges, oval jars with long trumpet-like bases, and pear-like vases having long irregular necks.
 The themes on silver plates were royal hunting fields, coronation ceremonies, feasts, dances, and religious scenes.

 Metalworking during Post-Islam Iran

 In the Alborz, the Sassanian metalwork tradition was still followed by artists and artisans even after the advent of Islam.
 Girls, birds, felines, legendary animals, etc were the common motifs still decorating metal works.
 Little by little, based on their old skills, methods, and traditions, Iranians created some new works.

 In the post-Islam period, most of the forms used in metal works were prototypes like a plate, buckets, most types of lights, multi-flamed candlesticks, chairs, small make-up tools, etc.

-During Abbasids, certain metal works were made in Baghdad like some ewers in forms of excellently shaped geese, deers, roosters and humped cows.
+During the Abbasids, certain metal works were made in Baghdad like some ewers in form of excellently shaped geese, deers, roosters, and humped cows.